shallinan1/MarcoDetoxification/rewrite/README.md

 Feel free to change your generation parameters to support other decoding strategies (nucleus sampling, top-k, etc.)

+### <ins>Interactive Mode</ins>
+To play around with infilling the masked inputs in an interactive terminal, from the root directory run:

+    python3 -m rewrite.generation

+You can manually specify inputs and masked inputs to see what the infiller outputs.
+You can also specify different arguments for this command (see the `argparser` at the bottom of `generation.py`).
+The default example after running the above command without modification should have the following printed to the terminal:

+    inputs: ["I'm surprised you got it done, seeing as you're all girls!", 'You are a human'] masked inputs: ["I'm surprised you got it done, seeing as you're all<mask>!", 'You are a<mask>']
+    outputs: ["I'm surprised you got it done, seeing as you're all so busy!", 'You are a human.']

 ## Example Script - Entire Pipeline of Masking and Generating
 We include an example of the entire pipeline of masking and rewriting inputs in `rewrite_example.py`.
 Briefly, we have a method `get_data()` that will load one of the evaluation datasets we used in the paper (dynabench, sbf, or microagressions) given a data path, and use these as inputs.
 Then, the Masker is initialized and masks the inputs.
 Finally, the Infiller is initialized and the detoxified output is returned; the original inputs and the rewrites are then saved to a text file.

 The example script has logic to name files to save them, such as the masked inputs, and the detoxified texts; feel free to replace this with your own naming schema.
 In addition, the script has an argument `gen_many` that we recommend you only to use in a special case: if you want to try detoxifiyng the same text with many different generation hyperparameters.
 In the script, this parameter is set-up so that multiple sets of hyperparameters can be iterated through to make multiple potential rewrites.

 Feel free to modify this file to accomodate your own data and/or other masking/generation strategies.
-The **argparser** is expansive, has desciprtions, and should cover all the parameters need to do data loading, masking, and then generation.
+The **argparser** is expansive, has descriptions, and should cover all the parameters need to do data loading, masking, and then generation.

 ## Auxillary Files
 `gen_utils.py` and `generation_logits_process.py` are helper functions for generation.